Street names in Barcelona: 19th century

-Likewise, the new sanitary dispositions promulgated at this time meant the disappearance of numerous parish cemeteries, whose plots were urbanized as new public squares: Thus arose squares such as Santa María (for the church of Santa María del Mar), del Pino (for the church of Santa María del Pino), San José Oriol — located next to the previous one —, San Felipe Neri (for the church of the same name), San Justo (for the church of the same name), San Pedro (for the monastery of San Pedro de las Puellas) and San Jaime (for the disappeared church dedicated to the apostle).
+Likewise, the new sanitary dispositions promulgated at this time meant the disappearance of numerous parish cemeteries, whose plots were urbanized as new public squares: Thus arose squares such as Santa María (for the church of Santa María del Mar), del Pino (for the church of Santa María del Pino), San José Oriol — located next to the previous one —, San Felipe Neri (for the church of the same name), San Justo (for the church of the same name), San Pedro (for the monastery of Sant Pere de les Puel·les) and San Jaime (for the disappeared church dedicated to the apostle).

-The liberal government of 1840 brought about the change of name of the Plaza de San Jaime to Plaza de la Constitución, taking advantage of the end of the rehabilitation works of the square and the Casa de la Ciudad.
-It bore this name until the beginning of the Second Republic in 1931, when it was changed to Plaza de la República, while in 1940 it was returned to its former name of Plaza de San Jaime.
+The liberal government of 1840 brought about the change of name of the Plaza de San Jaime to Plaza de la Constitución, taking advantage of the end of the rehabilitation works of the square and the City Hall.
+It bore this name until the beginning of the Second Republic in 1931, when it was changed to Plaça de la República, while in 1940 it was returned to its former name of Plaza de San Jaime.

 In 1842 began the labeling of the streets with marble plaques and cast lead letters.
 The origin of this campaign can be found in the bombardment of the city by General Espartero and the subsequent fine of 12 million reales that he imposed on the people of Barcelona, which led many citizens to erase the names and numbers of the streets — until then simply painted on the walls — so as not to be located.
 This led to the regulation of the street nomenclature, with a system very similar to the one used today.

-Around 1850 a sector of the village of Gracia was urbanized and its owner, Josep Rossell i Imbert, a jeweler by profession, baptized the streets with names related to jewelry: Diamond, Gold, Pearl, Ruby and Topaz.
+Around 1850 a sector of the village of Gràcia was urbanized and its owner, Josep Rossell i Imbert, a jeweler by profession, baptized the streets with names related to jewelry: Diamond, Gold, Pearl, Ruby and Topaz.

-In the middle of the century, the Diputation of Barcelona was in charge of establishing new road layouts in the plain of Barcelona: the Sarriá road —currently Sarriá Avenue — designed by Ildefonso Cerdá and built between 1850 and 1853; the road from Sants to Les Corts (1865-1867); and the road from Sagrera to Horta (1871), currently Garcilaso Street.
+In the middle of the century, the Diputation of Barcelona was in charge of establishing new road layouts in the plain of Barcelona: the Sarrià road —currently Sarrià Avenue — designed by Ildefons Cerdà and built between 1850 and 1853; the road from Sants to Les Corts (1865–1867); and the road from Sagrera to Horta (1871), currently Garcilaso Street.

-During the Progressive Biennium of 1854-1856 there were again some name changes: Reina Cristina street was renamed General Dulce, and Obispo street was renamed General Zurbano, both liberals.
+During the Progressive Biennium of 1854–1856 there were again some name changes: Reina Cristina street was renamed General Dulce, and Obispo street was renamed General Zurbano, both liberals.
 The Plaza de la Unión, so called because of the Liberal Union party, was also created.
-The first two were later reverted, although the Plaza de la Unión remains.
+The first two were later reverted, although the Plaça de la Unió remains.

 In 1860 a royal order appeared that obliged the labeling in Spanish: